Getting started

 under certain conditions; type `show_c' for details.

-A common error received by first-time users is the following:
+A common error received by first-time users is:

 couldn't load file "libsurfit.so": libsurfit.so: cannot open shared object file: